1937 Social Credit backbenchers' revolt: Manoeuvring and negotiation

 In the aftermath of the insurgent victory on Brown's adjournment motion, Aberhart gave notice of closure on the budget debate on March 29, the first time a premier in Canada used this rule against members of their own party.
-Aberhart belatedly realized that a defeat on this vote might force his resignations as premier.
+Aberhart belatedly realized that a defeat on this vote might force his resignation as premier.
 He then announced that he would seek the consent of the legislature to withdraw his closure motion and move an interim supply motion instead.
 The unanimous consent needed to withdraw the closure motion was refused, and the motion itself was defeated.
 That evening, Aberhart negotiated with the insurgents for four hours until a compromise was accepted: the insurgents would support the supply bill, in exchange for which the cabinet would introduce a bill amending the Social Credit Measures Act to establish a board of MLAs empowered to appoint a commission of five experts to implement social credit.

 On March 31 the insurgents kept their part of the agreement by allowing the supply bill to be passed on second reading, thus allowing further debate on the bill to continue, and for the budget to be hoisted (postponed) for ninety days.
 When the cabinet introduced its promised bill, the insurgents claimed that it was not as agreed and refused to support it.
 They demanded Aberhart's resignation and announced that they were prepared to take over the government within 24 hours.
 A delegation put this demand to Aberhart in the evening of March 31; according to them, he agreed to resign if they allowed the supply bill to pass a third reading, which would almost guarantee the passage of the bill into law.
 They did so, but Aberhart denied that he had agreed to resign and refused to do so unless he was defeated in a general election.
 The Social Credit caucus met that evening to consider calling an election or removing Aberhart as premier.
 The insurgents, leery of Aberhart's oratorical powers and the reach of his weekly radio show, wanted to avoid an election.
 The insurgents did not have enough support to remove Aberhart as premier, so the caucus notified the premier that they had not reached a decision and the status quo remained.

 On April 8 or 12, the government capitulated.
 Low's Alberta Social Credit Act delivered what the insurgents wanted, including the creation of "Alberta credit" in the amount of "the unused capacity of industries and people of Alberta to produce wanted goods and services", the establishment of "credit houses" to distribute this credit, and the creation of a Social Credit Board.
 The bill was passed, and the insurgents were placated, though Brown warned during a cross-province speaking tour that they were determined to see social credit implemented, and "if anyone gets in our way, he's going to get into trouble ... we must choose between principles and party, between Social Credit and Premier Aberhart."